Dear R eaders:

 Smithsonian, wrote of Hitchcock’s 1861

-marks a long stride in advance along the
+a long stride in advance along the line of

 How does a 21st century geologist regard